MarcusKoen/marcuskoen.github.io/_posts/2026-04-26-REInjection.md

 </div>

 ```
-Oh my poes, DO NOT hook any applications or inject any code that is not your own, it is illegal and only practice on your own software in your own
+Oh my poes, DO NOT hook any applications or inject any code that is not your own,
-Vms
+it is illegal and only practice on your own software in your own VMs!!!
 ```
 # Environments
 Microsoft Detours\